zamanianlab/ZamanianLabDocs/docs/updating.md

 5. Build and deploy site

-        mkdocs build
-        mkdocs gh-deploy
+      `mkdocs build && mkdocs gh-deploy`

-    - Optional: before deplying with `gh-deploy`, view the site locally with `mkdocs serve` and copy/paste http://127.0.0.1:8000/ into your browser
+  - Optional: before deplying with `gh-deploy`, view the site locally with `mkdocs serve` and copy/paste <https://127.0.0.1:8000/> into your browser

-6. After deploying, check to ensure everything deployed as expected by visiting http://www.zamanianlab.org/ZamanianLabDocs/
+6. After deploying, check to ensure everything deployed as expected by visiting <http://www.zamanianlab.org/ZamanianLabDocs/>